Secure Your FPGA System Using a DeepCover Secure Authenticator

 Xilinx 7-Series.
 High-end FPGAs protect internal IP by using security keys and bit-stream encryption.
 These protection mechanisms greatly mitigate the risk of the IP on the bit file being snooped.
 Furthermore, these FPGAs do not store sensitive data in insecure SRAM.
 However, implementing these built-in cryptographic security mechanisms can become cumbersome.
 Added manufacturing steps mean greater cost.
 But more importantly, if these cryptographic keys are programmed during contract manufacturing, then the subcontractor will know the keys and you can no longer be assured that your IP is safe.

-Solution: In both the high- and low-end FPGAs, challenge-and-response authentication can be used to provide IP protection.
-An authentication sequence is added to the FPGA implementation code.
+Solution: Regrettably, for IP protection, the FPGA must offer proper bit file protection so the bit file cannot be modified.
+If the FPGA does have proper bit file protection, then challenge-and-response authentication can provide IP protection.
+So an authentication sequence can then be added to the FPGA implementation.
 If there is a Maxim secure authenticator with a valid security key on the bus, then the FPGA knows that the system is authentic.
-Specifically in the case of an FPGA with built-in security, using this IP protection solution could be an attractive alternative.
-A separate manufacturing step of programming the decryption key on an FPGA's OTP EPROM is not required; nor is a battery required to support secure BBRAM.
-In the Maxim alternative solution, the RD calls for the authentication key to be embedded securely into the FPGA implementation code so that the subcontractor would never know this key.
+This is specifically only for FPGAs with built-in encryption of its bit file.
+In the Maxim solution, the RD calls for the authentication key to be embedded securely into the FPGA implementation code so that the subcontractor would never know this key.

 License Management.
 At other times, companies create and sell RDs.
 These are subsequently bought, licensed to, and manufactured by third parties.
 The RD vendors require barriers to prevent unauthorized use of the intellectual property.
 For revenue reasons, it is also necessary to track and confirm the number of reference uses.